-Currently the baby's body is collected in containers along with other surgical remains and no information is given to the parents as to what will happen to their child's body or the legal options for burial.
+Currently the baby's body is collected in containers along with other surgical remains and no information is given to the parents regarding what will happen to their child's body or the legal options for burial.

-Numerous studies emphasize the importance, both anthropologically and psychologically, of the funeral rite in the process of accepting a loss; it is also right and necessary that the parents have all the information about the options that exist for burial.
+Numerous studies emphasize the importance, both anthropologically and psychologically, of the funeral rite in the process of accepting a loss; it is also fair and necessary for parents to have all the information about the options that exist for burial.